shreyasgowda63/NS_3/src/openflow/doc/openflow-switch.rst

 The OFSID requires libxml2 (for MPLS FIB xml file parsing), libdl (for address fault checking), and boost (for assert) libraries to be installed.

+Your script might need these libraries.
+The openflow module does not automatically add them.

 Building OFSID
 ==============